 10.3.2.3 Generation Netting for ERCOT-Polled Settlement Meters

-(1) At Generation Resource Facilities, generation and associated Loads, including construction and maintenance Load that is netted with existing generation auxiliaries, must be metered at their POIs to the ERCOT Transmission Grid.
+(1) At Generation Resource and Settlement Only Generator (SOG) Facilities, generation and associated Loads, including construction and maintenance Load that is netted with existing generation auxiliaries, must be metered at their POIs to the ERCOT Transmission Grid or Service Delivery Point.
 Interval Data Recorders (IDRs) must be used to determine generator output or Load usage.

-In the intervals where the generation output exceeds the Load, the net must be settled as generation.
+(a) At Generation Resource and Settlement Only Transmission Self-Generator (SOTSG) Facilities, in the intervals where the generation output exceeds the Load, the net must be settled as generation.
 In the intervals where the Load exceeds the generation output, the net must be settled as Load and carry any applicable Load shared charges and credits.

+(b) At Settlement Only Transmission Generator (SOTG) and Settlement Only Distribution Generator (SODG) Facilities, the measured generation output must be settled as generation and the measured Load usage must be settled as Load and carry any applicable Load shared charges and credits.

 (2) For Settlement purposes, generation netting is not allowed except under one of the following conditions:

 (a) Single POI with delivered and received metering data channels;